simondlevy/MulticopterSim/README.md

-Although MulticopterSim is designed to work with any flight-control software you like, the easiest way to get started isp o work with the [Hackflight](https://github.com/simondlevy/Hackflight) software, by switching to this branch.
+Although MulticopterSim is designed to work with any flight-control software you like, the easiest way to get started isp o work with the [Hackflight](https://github.com/simondlevy/Hackflight) software, by switching to [this branch](https://github.com/simondlevy/MulticopterSim/tree/Hackflight) and continuing where you left off.

 Now double-click on <b>MulticopterSim.uproject</b> to launch UnrealEditor; then click the Compile icon at the top.
 You can then use your favorite code editor (ours is